 This is a useful extra that will tell you whether you have an arrhythmia: this is a problem with the rate or rhythm of the heartbeat.
 During an arrhythmia, the heart can beat too fast, too slow, or with an irregular rhythm.

-Pros: Arrhythmia doesn't usually have symptoms, so this may be a feature you'd value in keeping an eye out for potential problems and flagging them with your GP.
+Arrhythmia doesn't usually have symptoms, so this may be a feature you'd value in keeping an eye out for potential problems and flagging them with your GP.

-Cons: It's a relatively rare problem, so you may think this feature is unnecessary.
+But arrhythmia is a relatively rare problem, so you may think this feature is unnecessary.

 Blood pressure monitors use batteries – usually up to four AAA or AA.
 Some blood pressure monitors can also be plugged into the mains, but not all of these have a mains adaptor included.